wisdomch15/wisdomch15.github.io/passwordhashing.md

 ## CONCLUSION

-Weak passwords were cracked instantly with a dictionary attack, while strong ones resisted both dictionary and brute-force attempts.
+Weak passwords were cracked instantly with a dictionary attack, while strong ones resisted the attempts.
 MD5 and SHA-256 without salting are insecure for password storage.
 Strong, unique passwords combined with modern hashing algorithms (bcrypt, Argon2) provide far better security.